michealkeines/MCA/modules/semester-1/essentials_of_cybersecurity/notes/securing digital data.md

 Confidentiality

-only the send and the receiver should be able to understand the message
+only the sender and the receiver should be able to understand the message

 so, in our scenario, only alice and bob should be able to understand the message